 8. Medication

-Some medications can cause or worsen high blood pressure as a side effect.
-These include nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen and naproxen, oral contraceptives, decongestants, steroids, and some antidepressants.
-If you are taking any of these medications, talk to your doctor about the possible effects on your blood pressure and whether you need to adjust your dose or switch to a different drug.
+Certain drugs can lead to or aggravate high blood pressure.
+These include NSAIDs like ibuprofen and naproxen, oral contraceptives, decongestants, steroids, and certain antidepressants.
+If you are on one of these drugs, talk to your doctor about possible effects on your blood pressure and whether you should change the dosage or switch to a different drug.

 9. Lack of sleep

-Lack of sleep can also affect blood pressure, as well as overall health and well-being.
-Sleep deprivation can disrupt the normal rhythms and hormones that regulate blood pressure, as well as increase the levels of stress and inflammation in the body.
-Getting enough quality sleep, about seven to nine hours per night for most adults can help lower blood pressure and improve the function of the heart and blood vessels.
+Lack of sleep may also affect blood pressure and overall health and well-being.
+Sleep deprivation can disrupt normal rhythms and hormones that regulate blood pressure, as well as increase levels of stress and inflammation in the body.
+Getting sufficient quality sleep, about seven to nine hours per night for most adults can help lower blood pressure and improve the functioning of the heart and blood vessels.

 10. Age